LSU Health Shreveport will not accommodate any international observers during the COVID pandemic. This position will be reviewed annually.

 A) Observers in clinical areas: Individuals who function as Observers in clinical areas may be present in clinical areas to observe the delivery of patient care.
 They may not provide clinical care and may not participate in or perform human subject research, data collection, or other hands-on activities.
 The duration of the clinical observation period is limited to no more than two months in any one department.
 Individuals who may be Observers in clinical areas include:

 - Undergraduate students, 18 years of age and older, who seek clinical exposure as preparation for a health sciences education;

 - Individuals who hold a professional degree (e.g., MD, DDS) or other advance healthcare professions degree and seek additional exposure to features of medical practice and the delivery of patient care.

 Physicians who wish to participate as Observers in clinical areas must submit documentation of an active, unrestricted license in one of the 50 U.S. states or Puerto Rico to the Observership Committee for approval.
 In lieu of an active U.S. medical license or in the case of observers from other healthcare professions, documentation of an appropriate level of training and proficiency as listed in the Required Documents checklist found in the Application for Observer.

-A non-refundable $500 U.S. Dollars application processing fee is required for all OBSERVER applicants with the exception of Pre-baccalaureate trainees (Undergraduate students), LSU Health Shreveport alumni or their children, and full-time faculty spouses or their children.
+A non-refundable $500 U.S. Dollars application processing fee is required for all OBSERVER applicants with the exception of Undergraduate students, LSU Health Shreveport alumni or their children, and full-time faculty spouses or their children.